apache/metron/metron-stellar/stellar-zeppelin/README.md

 1. Auto-completion is also available for Stellar expressions.

-    In another block, type 'TO_' then press 'CTRL' and '.' (control key and period key).
+    In another block, type 'TO_' then press the <kbd>CTRL</kbd> + <kbd>PERIOD</kbd> keys.
 This will trigger the auto-complete mechanism in Stellar and display a list of matching functions or variables.